Updated on 8th December 2025 | 1:27 pm | #CATScoreVSPercentile

-CAT Score vs Percentile 2025: Having a clear understanding of the CAT score vs percentile is important for an aspirant because it is the analysis of scores and percentiles that will help them secure admissions to top B-schools.
+CAT Score vs Percentile 2025: Now that the CAT 2025 exam is over, we can gain a clearer understanding of CAT scores vs percentiles.
+It is important for an aspirant because the understanding of the analysis of scores and percentiles will help them secure admissions to top B-schools.

 The struggle to find the fine line between achieving a good CAT score and a high CAT percentile often confuses candidates.
 The CAT exam is not just about the number of questions you attempt; it’s about how your performance compares to others, and that’s where your CAT percentile becomes crucial.
 Aspirants must know that the CAT 2025 result will be released in percentiles, and the top B-schools have their own cut-off percentiles that need to be cleared to get the call.
 The CAT score vs percentile shows the past year’s trends of sectional and overall CAT percentile against specific scores and the expected CAT percentile of 2025.